Search

 • What is the busiest day to depart from San Francisco Airport?

-The day with the most flights departing from San Francisco Airport is generally Tuesday, with an average of 15 flights leaving the airport.
+The day with the most flights departing from San Francisco Airport in the past week was Thursday, with 2,305 flights leaving the airport.

 Everything you need to know about San Francisco Airport flights